Shopify/react-native-skia/docs/docs/paint/overview.md

 * [Mask Filters](/docs/mask-filters)
 * [Path Effects](/docs/path-effects)

-The paint attributes are inherited by descendants.
+Descendants inherit the paint attributes.
 The first circle will be filled with red in the example below, and the second circle will have a light blue stroke.

 ```tsx twoslash